 There are many opportunities to serve in a leadership role with the Alternative Breaks Program.
 ABP relies on students to develop new trips, volunteer as trip leaders and serve as ABP Board members.

-The ABP Board is a team that serves as the central coordinating body for all CSJ Alternative Breaks trips.
+The ABP Board is a team that works with the Assistant Director of Immersion Programs to help coordinate the CSJ Alternative Breaks trips.
 Its passionate members work collaboratively with CSJ staff and trip leaders to plan ABP programming and advise individual trips.
 The Board collaborates on major decisions, whether they fall under mission, marketing, fundraising, or development.
 Stemming from this collaboration, each Board member takes on individual responsibilities based on his or her role, and also advises a small group of trips.
 Specific responsibilities of the Board include, but are not limited to:

 - Coordinating communication among participants, leaders, board, and professional staff;